squares-sql/SQUARES/docs/tutorial/01_language.rst

 Shape of a program
 ==================

-The Tyrell framework recognizes programs in a simplistic form: a program is an expression that can either be an atom or a function application:
+The Tyrell framework recognizes programs in a simplistic form: a program is an experession that can either be an atom or a function application:

 ::